 Step 4: Write a Compelling Job Ad

-A job ad, which can be a condensed version of the job description, quickly highlights the position’s duties, location, hours, and pay rate.
+A job ad—which can be a condensed version of the job description—quickly highlights the position’s duties, location, hours, and pay rate.
 It should be compelling and stand out from the other ads offering similar opportunities.
-Adhere to these tips to create the best job ad:
+For help creating a seasonal job ad, check our guide on how to advertise a job.

 - Describe your company